 Death and taxes are among the very few certainties in life, together with the fact that accidents happen.
 Whether this will happen at home or at work, chances are you’re going to need to clean up hazardous chemicals or bodily fluids.
-This situation requires an increased level of attention, as these substances can be harmful when the get in contact with the skin.
+This situation requires an increased level of attention, as these substances can be harmful when they get in contact with the skin.
 Blood, particularly, is extremely hazardous when it comes to cleaning it up.

 You may wonder what makes blood such a biohazard, after all.
-Human blood, as well as its components and all products made of it can carry a series of bloodborne pathogens such as HIV, Hepatitis B and C, and MRSA, to name only a few of the diseases that are transmittable through bodily fluids.
+Human blood, as well as its components and all products made of it, can carry a series of bloodborne pathogens such as HIV, Hepatitis B and C, and MRSA, to name only a few of the diseases that are transmittable through bodily fluids.

-The clean up procedure will be different from one situation to another.
+The cleanup procedure will be different from one situation to another.
 The cause of the blood spill, as well as its extent, may require hiring a biohazard cleanup company.
 Set a dinner plate as your point of reference; all blood spills larger in diameter than a dinner plate should be cleaned up and sanitized by an expert team.
 If the blood spill has occurred onto a porous surface such as a carpet, wood, cloth, or certain plastic materials, you won’t be able to clean the area of contamination, no matter how hard you’d try or what products you’d use.
-These items need to be disposed, as attempting to clean them may compromise the safety of your cleaning tools and devices.
+These items need to be disposed of, as attempting to clean them may compromise the safety of your cleaning tools and devices.
 These being said, let’s assume you have to clean a small blood spill on a hard surface.
 This article will teach you how to manage this job yourself.

 If you are a business owner or an employee of a company, you should follow the OSHA regulations in regard to manipulating, disposing and cleaning up hazardous substances.
 Employee bloodborne training is one of the government requirements that businesses should comply with.
 You are welcome to read more about this topic in our comprehensive article on mandatory rules and regulations.
 Before you start cleaning up the blood spill, here are some instructions on how to manage minor spills: